danielsaidi/ScrollKit/README.md

 }
 ```

-The `visibleHeaderRatio` is how many percent (1.0 to 0.0) that is visible below the navigation bar.

 For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.

 ## Documentation

-The [online documentation][Documentation] has more information, code examples, etc.
+The [online documentation][Documentation] has more information, articles, code examples, etc.